mvxGREEN/SoundLoaderAndroid/Readme.md

 ## How To Use

-1. Copy URL of a track and paste in SoundLoader.
+1. Copy & paste desired URL into SoundLoader
-2. OR tap "share" then "SoundLoader" in Soundcloud
+2. OR, tap "Share" then "SoundLoader"
 3. Tap download button

 Done!
 File will be downloaded to your device's Documents directory.